-- Allegations against pupils should be reported in accordance with the procedures set out in this policy (see section 8 above).
+- 13.1 All cases of Child-on-Child abuse and harassment will be taken seriously and in line with our 'Child on Child abuse policy in appendix 6. - Allegations against pupils should be reported in accordance with the procedures set out in this policy (see section 8 above).
 If harmful sexual behaviour is alleged to have occurred, the DSL will have regard to Part 5 KCSIE and take into account the local response of the police and children's social care to these issues.
-The views of the alleged victim will be taken into account but will not be determinative. - 13.2 A pupil against whom an allegation of abuse has been made may be suspended from the School as a neutral measure during the investigation and the School's policy on behaviour, discipline and sanctions will apply.
+The views of the alleged victim will be taken into account but will not be determinative. - 13.3 A pupil against whom an allegation of abuse has been made may be suspended from the School as a neutral measure during the investigation and the School's policy on behaviour, discipline and sanctions will apply.
 The School will take advice from children's social care and / or the police, as appropriate, on when and how to inform the pupil and his / her parents about the allegations and how investigation of such allegations will be conducted.
-The School will carry out risk assessments and take all appropriate action to ensure the safety and welfare and continued education of all pupils including the pupil or pupils accused of abuse. - 13.3 If it is necessary for a pupil to be interviewed by the police in relation to allegations of abuse, the School will ensure that, subject to the advice of relevant agencies, the pupil's parents are informed as soon as possible and that the pupil is supported during the interview by an appropriate adult. - 13.4 All those involved in such allegations will be treated as being at risk and in need of support and the safeguarding procedures in accordance with this policy will be followed.
+The School will carry out risk assessments and take all appropriate action to ensure the safety and welfare and continued education of all pupils including the pupil or pupils accused of abuse. - 13.4 If it is necessary for a pupil to be interviewed by the police in relation to allegations of abuse, the School will ensure that, subject to the advice of relevant agencies, the pupil's parents are informed as soon as possible and that the pupil is supported during the interview by an appropriate adult. - 13.5 All those involved in such allegations will be treated as being at risk and in need of support and the safeguarding procedures in accordance with this policy will be followed.
 Appropriate support will be provided to all pupils involved, including support from external services as necessary.